KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_008_Meshes.md

 The node `"node1"` has a `translation` property.
 As shown in the section about [Scenes and Nodes](gltfTutorial_004_ScenesNodes.md), this will be used to compute the local transform matrix of this node.
 In this case, the matrix will cause a translation of 1.0 along the x-axis.
 The product of all local transforms of the nodes will yield the *global* transform.
 And all elements that are attached to the nodes will be rendered with this global transform.

-So in this example, the mesh will be rendered twice: Once with the global transform of `"node0"`, which is the identity transform, and once with the global transform of node `"node1"`, which is a translation of 1.0 along the x-axis.
+So in this example, the mesh will be rendered twice, because it is attached to two nodes: Once with the global transform of `"node0"`, which is the identity transform, and once with the global transform of node `"node1"`, which is a translation of 1.0 along the x-axis.

 ### Mesh primitives